devrath/DroidDi/README.md

 * By this way we can modify the configuration of individual components not affecting the entire assembly process.
 * This also involves unit testing the individual components.
 * Providing the dependencies via a constructor, We can make the car class work, If we want to test the car as a whole, we can mock the dependencies and make the car testable.
 * Now some of the dependencies can be same, like if we have a driver who delivers the car from manifacturing center to storage, instead of using a new driver again and again, we can use the same driver.
-We can this as a singleton in terms of software.
+We can call this as a singleton in terms of software.